See the price

 6 No tax on capital gains

 Another attractive feature of Singapore holding companies is the absence of capital gains tax.
 Profits from the sale of shares are not subject to tax if they are deemed capital in nature rather than trading income, allowing business owners to reinvest or distribute profits without additional tax burdens.
-This characteristic contributes significantly to the overall financial efficiency of the business structure, enabling parent companies to maximise their resources and foster growth.
+This characteristic contributes significantly to the overall financial efficiency of the corporate structure, enabling parent companies to maximise their resources and foster growth.

 7 Attractive tax rate